Veriff

 You just need to be confident in taking chances

-After my first attempt at an interview needed to be canceled due to a last minute scheduling issue, I was happy to be able to meetup with (via Zoom) Liisi to discuss her role in Veriff, and how she’s been able to use so many different experiences to further grow as a person and as a professional.
+After my first attempt at an interview needed to be canceled due to a last minute scheduling issue, I was happy to be able to meet up with (via Zoom) Liisi to discuss her role in Veriff, and how she’s been able to use so many different experiences to further grow as a person and as a professional.

 A young woman holding a cat.